Table of Contents

 How it performs in the air?

-First take-off was a nightmare, I almost cut the carpet, my wife was about to kill me :D. While I always suggest to read the drone manual before power ON, somehow I skipped this step.
+The first take-off was a nightmare, I almost cut the carpet, and my wife was about to kill me :D. While I always suggest reading the drone manual before powering ON, somehow, I skipped this step.
 I installed the propellers normally, but the motors have reversed direction.
 After 30 minutes of guessing which may be the problem for not taking off and just flipping on one side, I took the manual to read it.
-There is a dedicated page which warns you that the motors have reversed direction and it shows the right order of the props.
-Switching the props I managed to take-off, finally :).
+There is a dedicated page that warns you that the motors have reversed direction, and it shows the right order of the props.
+Switching the props, I finally managed to take off, finally :).

-Updates: Following my suggestion, Zonda Hobby added a “Caution” sticker, which warns about the reversed motors direction.
+Updates: Following my suggestion, Zonda Hobby added a “Caution” sticker, which warns about the reversed motor direction.

-Take-off was smooth, but after few flight movements I felt it a bit shaggy and heard a pitched noise.
+Take-off was smooth, but after a few flight movements, I felt it a bit shaggy and heard a pitched noise.
 I landed immediately and performed a visual inspection.
 One of the prop nuts was not tight enough.
-Two minutes later, fix-it and back in the air.
-Rest of the flight was smooth and pleasant.
+Two minutes later, fix it and get back in the air.
+The rest of the flight was smooth and pleasant.

-I tried few punch-outs and flips.
-Although it has good power, I felt it less nimble than my Kopis 2.
-IMHO, the difference could be due to the weight difference (372 vs 282 grams).
+I tried a few punch-outs and flips.
+Although it has good power, I felt it was less nimble than my Kopis 2.
+In my opinion, the difference could be due to the weight difference (372 vs 282 grams).

-FPV quality is excellent, the RunCam camera makes a good job.
-It has good response on light level changes and negligible latency.
-Only slight part of the front propellers are visible in the video feed.
+FPV quality is excellent; the RunCam camera does a good job.
+It has a good response on light level changes and negligible latency.
+Only a slight part of the front propellers are visible in the video feed.

 My first flight ended after 6 minutes.
-Of course, this time could be less if you fly more aggressively.
+Of course, this time, it could be less if you fly more aggressively.

 Price and Availability